workers-safety-ca/workers-safety-website/content/communications/OHCOW-RSI-Day-2024.md

 Registration for this free event is required in order to participate.

-[**Click Here**](https://www.ohcow.on.ca/ohcow-events/repetitive-strain-injury-rsi-day/) for a detail agenda, dates, times, and registration -
+[**Click Here**](https://www.ohcow.on.ca/ohcow-events/repetitive-strain-injury-rsi-day/) for a detail agenda, dates, times, and registration for the webinar series events.

 ---